Chestnut Hill Avenue station

 Chestnut Hill Avenue station is a light rail surface stop on the MBTA Green Line B branch, located in the median of Commonwealth Avenue just east of Chestnut Hill Avenue in the Brighton neighborhood of Boston, Massachusetts.
 Chestnut Hill Avenue has two low-level platforms, serving the B branch's two tracks; the stop is not accessible.

 Just to the west of the station, there is a wye connecting the B branch to non-revenue tracks that run along Chestnut Hill Avenue to Reservoir Carhouse at Cleveland Circle.
 The tracks are used to supply the B branch with cars before rush hour, as the carhouse at Boston College has limited storage area.
 The leg of the wye leading from the westbound B branch to the non-revenue tracks is out of service and paved over.

 History

 On May 14, 2008, an outbound train derailed at Chestnut Hill Avenue.
-It struck a nearby utility pole, which brought down the overhead wires, causing the trolley to catch fire.
-No injuries were reported, but the trolley suffered significant damage.
+It struck a nearby utility pole, which brought down the overhead wires, causing the light rail vehicle to catch fire.
+No injuries were reported, but the vehicle suffered significant damage.

 Track work in 2018–19, which included replacement of platform edges at several stops, triggered requirements for accessibility modifications at those stops.
-By December 2022, design for Chestnut Hill Avenue and four other B Branch stops was 30% complete, with construction expected to last from fall 2023 to mid-2024.
+Design for Chestnut Hill Avenue and four other B Branch stops was 30% complete by December 2022.
+A design shown in March 2024 called for Chestnut Hill Avenue station and South Street station to be consolidated, with a single station located between Chestnut Hill Driveway and Chestnut Hill Avenue.
+In May 2024, the Federal Transit Administration awarded the MBTA $67 million to construct accessible platforms at 14 B and C branch stops including the combined Chestnut Hill Avenue/South Street station.

+Additional stops were added to the B branch project in 2024.
+As of May 2025, the MBTA expects to issue the $74 million design-build contract in late 2025, with construction lasting from spring 2026 to mid-2027.